 Common Mixing Errors

-The most common error is improper measuring.
-Proper measurement requires that applicators are comfortable with ratios and conversions (1 US gallon = 4 quarts; 1 quart = 32 oz; 1 pint = 16 oz).
+Although there are many common epoxy mixing mistakes, the most common error is improper measuring.
+But proper measurement requires that applicators are comfortable with ratios and conversions (1 US gallon = 4 quarts; 1 quart = 32 oz; 1 pint = 16 oz).
 And they must be keenly aware that even small measuring errors of 5-10% can have major impacts on the integrity of the mixture.

 At GarageFloorCoating.com, we take mixing one step further by using an Electronic Coatings Calculator.
 The square footage of the space to be coated is entered and the calculator provides the exact quantities of each component (in oz).
-This takes the guesswork out of measuring, ensuring excess product is not prepared and wasted.
+As a result, it takes the guesswork of measuring out-of-play, ensuring excess product is not prepared and wasted.

-Good equipment is required for the proper mixing of epoxy paints.
+The proper mixing of epoxy requires good equipment.
 Use a powerful, high-speed corded drill with appropriate mixing blade.
 Attempting to stir the epoxy mixture with a stick or shake the bucket will not create the needed uniformity.
-With epoxy paint, significant power is needed to obtain a proper mix.

 It is important to note that mixing blade attachments come in various shapes and sizes.
 Small volume mixtures will require a small (mini) blade.
 Larger (or cementitious) mixtures will require a larger and stronger blade.
 Having a powerful electrical mixer and a good selection of mixing blades is critical to proper mixing technique.

 Mixing Components of Different Products